-5530.0900 ARBITRATION ROSTER
+If the appointment of individuals to particular panels would present the appearance of a conflict of interest because the individuals are closely associated with firms or organizations that function as advocates, the commissioner shall disqualify those individuals.

-- Subp.
+Subp.
 5. Selection from panels.
-The parties shall select an arbitrator or arbitrators from the panel under the terms of their agreement or grievance procedure.
+The parties shall select an arbitrator or arbitrators from the panel under the terms of Minnesota Statutes, section 179A.16, or of their grievance procedure.
 In the absence of an agreement, the selection shall be made by alternately deleting names from the panel until the required number of names remain.
-Determining which party shall delete the first name shall be accomplished by a toss of a coin. - Subp.
+Determining which party shall delete the first name shall be accomplished by a toss of a coin.

+Subp.
 6. Scheduling.
 Notifying the arbitrators of their selection and the scheduling of the arbitration hearing is the responsibility of the parties.
-Once the initial arbitration hearing has been established, the party who requested the panel shall notify the commissioner of the arbitrators selected, the date the selection was made, and the date of the initial arbitration hearing. - Subp.
+Once the initial arbitration hearing has been established, the party who requested the panel shall notify the commissioner of the arbitrators selected, the date the selection was made, and the date of the initial arbitration hearing.

+Subp.
 7. Biographic data.
 The bureau shall review and prepare a biographic sketch of each member on the roster annually, based on information provided by that member and other information available to the commissioner.
-The sketches must include information about the arbitrator's background, education, and experience, as well as data regarding the arbitrator's fee schedule and acceptance of hearing officer duties under Minnesota Statutes, section 125.12.
-The mean number of calendar days required by each arbitrator to issue an award during the preceding year, as well as the upper and lower limits and number of cases used to determine that mean, based on records on file with the bureau, shall be included on the biographic sketch for that arbitrator beginning July 30, 1991.
-Arbitrators are responsible for ensuring the accuracy of all other biographic and fee data on the sketch.
-Single copies of the sketches will be made available to parties with the referral of panels. - Subp.
+The sketches must include information about the arbitrator's background, education, and experience, as well as data regarding the arbitrator's fee schedule.
+Arbitrators are responsible for ensuring the accuracy of all biographic and fee data on the sketch.
+Single copies of the sketches will be made available to parties with the referral of panels.

+The mean number of calendar days required by each arbitrator to issue an award during the preceding year, as well as the upper and lower limits and number of cases used to determine that mean, based on records on file with the bureau, shall be maintained by the bureau.

+Subp.
 8. Jurisdiction of bureau.
 Submission of a panel or appointment of an arbitrator under this chapter signifies nothing more than compliance with a request and is not a determination as to the legitimacy of the dispute or the competency of the arbitrators to resolve it.
 The bureau does not have jurisdiction or responsibility for enforcement, resolution, or compliance with any aspect of the arbitration process other than providing the services specifically established by this chapter.